ThePacielloGroup/cupper/content/patterns/API/server.md

 ### Fetch

-On to the `fetch` end point.
+The `fetch` end point is used to load files located on remote servers.
 When a user drops a remote link, FilePond asks the server to download it (CORS might otherwise block it).

 1. **client** requests fetch of file `http://somewhere/their-file.jpg` using a `GET` request
 2. **server** returns a file object as if the file is located on the server